wandb/docs/docs/guides/app/features/custom-charts/walkthrough.md

 ---
 description: Tutorial of using the custom charts feature in the W&B UI
 displayed_sidebar: default
+title: "Tutorial: Use custom charts"
 ---

-# Custom Charts Walkthrough

-To go beyond the built-in charts in W&B, use the new **Custom Charts** feature to control the details of exactly what data you're loading in to a panel and how you visualize that data.
+Use custom charts to control the data you're loading in to a panel and its visualization.

 **Overview**